 Redemption of our Body

-According to Paul, there is “now no condemnation” for anyone who is “in Christ Jesus.”
-This happy condition exists because the “law of the Spirit of life in Christ Jesus has set us free from the law of sin and of death.”
-Moreover, he links our salvation to the inheritance of Christ and the coming redemption of the creation.
-Adam’s transgression condemned the entire universe to bondage and death, not just humanity.
-However, “much more did the grace of God and the gift by the grace of the one man, Jesus, abound to the many.”
+There is “now no condemnation” of anyone “in Christ Jesus.”
+This happy condition exists because the “law of the Spirit of life in Christ Jesus has set us free from the law of sin and death.”
+In Romans, the Apostle Paul links our salvation to the inheritance of Christ and the coming redemption of our bodies and creation itself.

-[Photo by Townsend Walton on Unsplash]
+[Photo by Preston Browning on Unsplash]

 The “flesh” remains hostile to God since “to the law of God it does not submit itself, neither can it.
 They who in flesh have their being cannot please God.”
 To be “in the flesh” is equivalent to being “in Adam” - (Romans 5:18-19).